dapingzui/design/README.md

 Design Of Basechain
 ===
 Basechain is a project which aims at building blockchain and distributed system easily and rapidily.
+This repository contains documents describing the design and high-level overview of Basechain.

 Basechain provides three tools: